ShaharMS/Little/README.md

 ### Why does this programming language exist?

-Other than teaching, the language has a lot of benefits, some I already mentioned before:
+Other than teaching, the language has many benefits, some already mentioned before:

  - cross platform
- - small bundle size
+ - relatively small bundle size
+ - Extendable
  - fast interpreter
  - Multilingual coding
- - interfaces with external Haxe code (Haxe transpiler only)
+ - Easily interfaces with external Haxe elements
- - makes it easy to implement code interfacing in games
+ - both low level & high level programming supported
  - Understandable errors that actually explain what went wrong and where
  - easy and accurate access to runtime details & definition values